frextrite/GSoCReport2019/index.md

 #### Work Done

 The proposal was to create an robust and fully functional extension for coala CLI for Jetbrains IDEs that would provide a unified experience to the developers to analyze lint issues and fix code right within the IDE.
 And I am proud to say that coala now *officially* supports Jetbrains IDEs.
-In a nutshell, a single tap of a button would unleash coala and all of its friendly bears to annotate lint errors in the currently opened project.
-Here are a few features of the plugin:
+In a nutshell, a single tap of a button would unleash coala and all of its friendly bears to help you find and annotate lint problems in the currently opened project.

+Jetbrains Plugin Repository Link: https://plugins.jetbrains.com/plugin/12925-coala-code-analysis

+coala Code Analysis Demonstration Video: https://youtu.be/a9iQzABYdJg

+Let's look at a few features of the plugin:

 <br>